Ion Ionescu (footballer, born 1938): Alemannia Aachen

-In October 1967 Rapid played a friendly game against Alemannia Aachen in which Ionescu scored two goals and in December, Romania's national team played a friendly against Aachen in which Ionescu netted three goals.
+In October 1967, Rapid played a friendly game against Alemannia Aachen in which Ionescu scored two goals and in December, Romania's national team played a friendly against Aachen in which Ionescu netted three goals.
 These five goals impressed the leaders of the German club who wanted to transfer Ionescu to their team.
 During Romania's communist era, transfers of Romanian footballers outside the country were rarely allowed.
 Ionescu had to convince the Romanian Football Federation to approve his transfer.
 He managed to do so after a meeting with communist politician Gheorghe Apostol, who then spoke with Leonte Răutu.
-This intervention helped Ionescu receive approval for his transfer to Germany, making him the first Romanian footballer under the communist regime to obtain the right to play abroad.
+This intervention helped Ionescu receive approval for his transfer to West Germany, making him the first Romanian footballer under the communist regime to obtain the right to play abroad.
 Aachen paid $100,000 and a bus for his transfer.

 Ionescu made his Bundesliga debut on 17 August 1968 under coach Michael Pfeiffer in a 4–1 away victory against Nürnberg.
 In the following round he scored a double in a 4–2 home win over Eintracht Frankfurt.
 Ionescu netted a total of seven goals in 24 league matches by the end of his first season at the club.
-This included another brace in 4–0 win against TSV 1860 Munich, helping Aachen finish second in the championship through a successful offensive partnership with Roger Claessen.
+This included another brace in 4–0 win over TSV 1860 Munich, helping Aachen finish second in the championship through a successful offensive partnership with Roger Claessen.
 He made his last Bundesliga appearance on 3 May 1970 in a 3–2 success over MSV Duisburg, having a total of 46 matches with 10 goals in the competition.

-Late career
+Crișul Oradea and Cercle Brugge

 After spending two years in West Germany, Ionescu came back to Romania to play for Crișul Oradea where he made his last Divizia A appearance on 28 June 1970 in a 0–0 draw against Dinamo Bacău, totaling 184 matches with 107 goals in the competition.
-He ended his career in Belgium, playing two seasons at Cercle Brugge, helping the club earn promotion to the top flight.
+He ended his playing career in Belgium with Cercle Brugge, helping the club earn promotion to the top flight.